Writing it. Sharing it. Living it.

 When Crystal asks what that one thing is, Palance smiles and says, “That’s for you to figure out.”
 And of course, by the film’s end, Crystal stumbles on to that one thing.
 His it.

 Mine surfaced in a different way.
 Faced with a life-threatening illness a few years ago, I became sharply aware of life’s fluid nature.
 Like mercury, our days flow on uncontrollably.
-I realized I couldn’t stop the flow, regardless of how I spend my time.
+I realized I couldn’t stop the flow.
 And the alternative to that onward flow was nothing I was ready to consider.
+(In other words, death.)
 So I resolved I was going to wring out every ounce of living in every single day with every single sense.

 That was when my it began to appear from the shadows.
-It is a work in progress, requiring all of my senses to bring it into focus.
+A work in progress, my it requires all of my senses to bring into focus.
 I eagerly inhale the aromas of being, no matter where I am.
 I absorb the sounds of nature and mankind co-existing.
 I take in the rainbow hues of the water and land and sky around me.

 Our individual its are clearly rooted in our belief systems.
 But like a graceful shade tree, have multiple limbs and twigs, each playing a part.
 Sometimes we might feel that our it has gotten off track.
 Not so; all experiences – on and off track – help to mold and individual’s it.
 Change and expansion is all a part of growth.